- What is the difference between Hemp and Marijuana?

 All available dates for testing and how to obtain the license are on the CDA web page.
 Alternatively you can look at the Colorado Environmental Pesticide Education Program (CEPEP) page which can provide an overview of the examination and licensing process.

 - Who is covered by the WPS?

 The WPS requires owners and employers on agricultural establishments and commercial pesticide handling establishments to protect employees on farms, forests, nurseries, and greenhouses from occupational exposure to agricultural pesticides.
 The WPS protections cover two types of employees:

 - Pesticide handlers: those who mix, load, or apply agricultural pesticides; clean or repair pesticide application equipment; or assist with the application of pesticides.

 - Agricultural workers: those who perform tasks related to growing and harvesting plants on farms or in greenhouses and nurseries.

 For more information about who is covered by the WPS and responsibilities of employers go to Who is covered by WPS.

-- Where can I find information on the Worker Protection Standard ( WPS ) changes that are occuring in 2017?
+- Where can I find information on the Worker Protection Standard ( WPS ) changes that are occurring in 2017?